DavidNewn/Student-s-Recipe-Survival-Guide/README.md

 /*
 ### TO DO/ASK LIST:
-- How to format fields for each recipe, and also ask to suppress checkstyle (descriptions can be quite long) */
+- How to format fields for each recipe, and also ask to suppress checkstyle (descriptions can be quite long)
+    - abstract steps field as a list of string or a steps object with its own class
+- Consider hashmap for recipe management
+*/

 ### Summary List:
 - **What:** A recipe cookbook or library which users can refer to for recipes and ideas.
-- **Who:** College/University Students, with an interest in cooking but are inexperienced or have minimal experience in cooking, and who want to reduce food waste.
+- **Who:** College/University students, with an interest in cooking but are inexperienced or have minimal experience in cooking, and who want to reduce food waste.
 - **Why:** For the past three weeks since I've arrived in Vancouver, having only studied online beforehand, I've taken a great interest in cooking.
 Making my own meals for home and for school really engages me, and I find